jax-ml/jax-ai-stack/docs/source/ecosystem_overview/core.md

 * **Extensible support for multiple formats and backends:** An extensible [data sources](https://google-grain.readthedocs.io/en/latest/tutorials/data_sources/index.html) API supports popular storage formats and backends and allows users to easily add support for new formats and backends.
 * **Powerful debugging interface:** Data pipeline [visualization tools](https://google-grain.readthedocs.io/en/latest/tutorials/dataset_debugging_tutorial.html) and a debug mode allow users to introspect, debug and optimize the performance of their data pipelines.

-[^3]:  Image diffusion models are a typical example of this and can commonly be divided logically into a separately trained prompt encoder and a diffusion backbone.

-[^4]:  We say effectively free since there could be other bottlenecks such as the DMA engines, HBM bandwidth contention etc. that still incur a performance penalty.

 [^5]:  In the Section 5.1 of the [Palm paper](https://dl.acm.org/doi/10.5555/3648699.3648939), the authors note that they observed very large loss spikes despite having gradient clipping enabled and the solution was to remove the offending data batches and restart training from a checkpoint before the loss spike.
 This is only possible with a fully deterministic and reproducible training setup.